About

 Optimization

 Performed techno-economic and thermodynamic modeling of desalination systems and energy recovery devices, identifying operating conditions that minimize energy use while maintaining high separation performance.
+Developed a projection software for the novel design.

 Computational fluid dynamics